ghc/ghc/docs/users_guide/ghci.rst

     available, or otherwise the module will be compiled to byte-code.
     Using the ``*`` prefix forces the module to be loaded as byte-code.

+    ⟨module⟩ may be a file path.
+A "``~``" symbol at the beginning of ⟨module⟩  will be replaced by the contents of the environment variable :envvar:`HOME`.

 .. ghci-cmd:: :all-types

     List all types collected for expressions and (local) bindings